-Unlike conventional agriculture, organic agriculture has not always had the support of a crop insurance safety net tailored to meet its needs.
-There has been significant headway in recent years to develop risk management products that are accessible to organic producers.
-USDA’s Risk Management Agency (RMA) has taken several important steps to remove barriers and increase access to crop insurance for organic producers, allowing the organic sector to expand and begin to level the playing field for organic agriculture.
+Unlike their conventional counterparts, organic producers have not always had the support of a crop insurance safety net tailored to meet their needs.
+Fortunately, over the last few years, advocates like the National Sustainable Agriculture Coalition (NSAC) have helped to push through significant advances in risk management products tailored to organic production.
+USDA’s Risk Management Agency (RMA) has taken several important steps to remove barriers and increase access to crop insurance for organic producers, which has helped the sector to expand and begun the long process of leveling the playing field for organic agriculture.

-The federal crop insurance program is a USDA program administered through a public-private partnership.
-USDA establishes the terms of the insurance policies, sets the rates, and approves insurance providers, but the policies are purchased and delivered through private crop insurance companies and their insurance agents.
-USDA subsidizes farmers’ participation in federal crop insurance by way of subsidized premiums for farmers and financial support for the insurance providers’ administrative, reinsurance, and operating costs.
+The federal crop insurance program is administered by RMA and delivered through a public-private partnership.
+RMA establishes the terms of the insurance policies, sets the rates, and approves insurance providers.
+However, the policies are purchased and delivered through private, for-profit crop insurance companies and their insurance agents.
+Federal taxpayers subsidize farmers’ participation in federal crop insurance by paying for a majority of farmers’ premiums; taxpayers also pay a substantial share of the insurance companies’ administrative, reinsurance, and operating costs.

 The main components of federal crop insurance that benefit organic agriculture are: